-- (a) The Associate Administrator, Office of Small Business Utilization (AAOSBU) is the Director of Small and Disadvantaged Business Utilization in GSA. - (b) The Office of Small Business Utilization, (OSBU) (E) appoints small business technical advisors (SBTAs), in writing, after consultation with HCAs.
+- (a) The Associate Administrator, Office of Small Business Utilization (AAOSBU) is the Director of Small and Disadvantaged Business Utilization in GSA. - (b) The Office of Small Business Utilization, (OSBU) appoints Small Business Technical Advisors (SBTAs), in writing.
 Each Central Office Service and each Region has at least one SBTA.
 All references to SBTA in this part refer to the SBTA designated to support his/her service or region, whichever is applicable.